-- Automatic or semi-automatic definition of (implicit or explicit) rules based on statistics derived from a given dataset. - This is usually done with machine learning.
+- (Semi-) Automatic definition of implicit or explicit rules using statistics derived from a given dataset. - Usually done with machine learning.
 Machine learning will also be dealt with later in the course. - Aka: Statistical inference or the data-driven approach.

 Rule-based vs. machine learning methods